-I often facilitate an exercise with my clients where I break them up into groups.
+I often facilitate an exercise with my business coaching clients where I break them up into groups.
 I ask the hard questions, and then urge them to spend time answering individually, privately.

 Sometimes, ‘groupthink’ isn’t the answer.